aufdj/prisirv/README.md

    -mem 2  15 MiB  -mem 7  387 MiB
    -mem 3  27 MiB  -mem 8  771 MiB
    -mem 4  51 MiB  -mem 9  1539 MiB

-Memory option only applies if context mixing method is used.

 Extraction requires same memory option used for archiving.
 Any memory option specified for extraction will be ignored.